-When you’re buying a home for the first time, setting a budget is key, says Lauren Lindsay, a Houston-based independent financial planner.
+When you’re buying a home for the first time, setting a realistic budget is key, says Lauren Lindsay, a Houston-based independent financial planner.

-“Look at your monthly spending to see what you can afford for principal, interest, taxes and insurance,” says Lindsay.
-Factor in maintenance and emergency savings for repairs, too.
-“One lesson from the [housing] crash: Just because the bank approves you for a certain amount it doesn’t mean you can afford it.”
+“Look at your monthly spending to see what you can afford for principal, interest, taxes and insurance,” Lindsay says.
+“One lesson from the [housing] crash: Just because the bank approves you for a certain amount, it doesn’t mean you can afford it.”

 3 to 4 months out

-Get your assets in place
+4. Get assets in place

 2 months out

-Shop multiple lenders
+5. Shop multiple lenders

 Things are getting real.
-At this point, you should know what monthly payment you’re comfortable with, what areas you can afford, and how much you can put down.
+At this point, you should know what monthly payment you’re comfortable with, what areas you can afford and how much you can put down.
 Now it’s time to shop for a mortgage.

 “In this market, you can find competitive rates and service, but you want to pay close attention to lenders’ responsiveness and communication,” DiBugnara says.

-Hire a real estate agent
+8. Work with a real estate agent

 After you have your financing squared away and a preapproval letter in hand, your next step as a first-time homebuyer is to hire a real estate agent.